Berdir/user_relationships/README.txt

   use to control relationships

 User Relationships UI:
   A basic user interface.
-UR-UI provides admins the ability to create realtionship types and users to request/cancel/approve/disapprove/remove relationships with each other.
+UR-UI provides admins the ability to create relationships types and users to request/cancel/approve/disapprove/remove relationships with each other.

 User Relationship Blocks: